StrikerX3/TCPRelay.NET/README.md

 Streaming to Twitch.tv through the relay:
 ![Streaming to Twitch.tv through the relay](http://i.imgur.com/lNh3Z.png)

-I decided to improve upon the program and created a command-line tool out of it.
-Here it is!

-## What's new in v0.4 alpha 2
+## What's new in v0.4 alpha 3

-- **FIXED:** -ttv now lists the default Twitch.tv server.
 - **General**
     - **NEW:** partial localization support for:
-        - [es-AR] Spanish (Argentina)  (thanks to Nicol?s Sigal)
+        - [es-AR] Spanish (Argentina)  (thanks to Nicolás Sigal)
         - [nl-NL] Dutch (The Netherlands)  (thanks to TalbotEv) Send me an email if you wish to add your language.
     NOTE: only the GUI version has support for localization for now.
+  - **NEW**: [a3] socket send buffer size can be tweaked from the console and GUI
+    - Console: use the -sbs:## parameter
+    - GUI: use the newly added Send Buffer field to adjust the buffer size
+    - The default size is 8 KB
+    - Increasing this might help reduce or eliminate dropped frames, especially on connections with high latency to the server
-- **GUI**
+- GUI
-    - **FIXED:** status tooltip did not clear when TCPRelay was started sucessfully after an error.
+  - **FIXED**: status tooltip did not clear when TCPRelay was started sucessfully after an error.
-    - **FIXED:** added localization support for several hard-coded strings.
+  - **FIXED**: added localization support for several hard-coded strings.
-    - **FIXED:** component layout updated manually for localization.
+  - **FIXED**: component layout updated manually for localization.
+Components should no longer overlap.
-    - **FIXED:** old Twitch.tv ingest server list was shut down.
+  - **FIXED**: old Twitch.tv ingest server list was shut down.
 Updated to the new Kraken REST API.
 Fixes an error when starting TCPRelay.

-See the history.txt file for earlier versions.

-## What's new in v0.1.1 beta

-- **NEW:** You may now list all available Twitch.tv ingestion servers.
-Simply run `TCPRelay -ttv`. from the command line.
-- **IMPROVED:** When providing a RTMP URL, TCPRelay will now display the custom RTMP URL you should use in XSplit.
-Useful for other services such as own3d.tv.

 ## Requirements